Confused Over Core

 It can all be rather confusing.
 So, if you are suffering from back pain, what sort of core exercises should you be doing?

 Before we discuss which core exercises are relevant for back pain sufferers, we should be asking ourselves this question: what exactly do we mean by the ‘core’ muscles?

 The core area relevant for low back pain is the trunk region below your ribs to your pelvis.
 On this point, both physiotherapists and fitness instructors generally agree.

 However, where they begin to diverge is when specifically talking about the ‘core’ muscles.
 Physiotherapists when referring to core muscles, mean the deep trunk or abdominal muscles with the term ‘core’ meaning “inner” units.

-However, when talking to fitness instructors, core muscles mean all the muscles in the trunk area including your obliques, rectus abdominus (‘six-packs’) and deep abdominal muscles.
+However, when talking to fitness instructors, core muscles mean all the muscles in the trunk area.
+This includes your obliques, rectus abdominus (‘six-packs’) and deep abdominal muscles.

 If you are looking to improve your core to stop recurring back pain then you should take up the physiotherapist point of view.
 When back pain sufferers are told to strengthen their core muscles, they are actually being asked to improve the stability of their core.
 Specifically, this involves improving two aspects of their core muscles or stabilising muscles, namely for improved:

 Core muscles are connected to your spine, unlike your other abdominal muscles.
 Their primary role is to help stabilise your spine to provide the necessary support.
 As their primary function is to stabilise, they do not mobilise or move your body such as your obliques (turns your body side-to-side) or your rectus abdominus (helps you do crunches).
 Therefore, exercises that target your deep core muscles for low back pain sufferers are rarely vigorous but rather focus on holding the lower trunk region stable.